HosseinA7/Hash-Brute-Force/README.md

 1. RUN `npm install`.

-2. set your own string.
+2. Set your own string (line 26 & 35).

-3. set your own digits.
+3. Set your own digits (line 42).

 4. RUN `node app`.

+5. Also you can change your Hash type (line 38)

+#Created by Hossein Asmand